textileio/community/docs/tutorials/static-websites/jekyll-site.md

 [Jekyll](https://jekyllrb.com) is one of the most popular static website building frameworks around.
 Bonus, Jekyll is also open-source and free.
 Jekyll allows you to write your content in Markdown and then compile it to HTML with a command-line tool.
 When you compile your website, Jekyll will create a single folder containing your final website.
-This folder is what you'll want to add to a Textile Bucket.
+When you add that folder to a Textile Bucket, you can simultaneously publishing your Jekyll site to [IPFS](https://ipfs.io/), [IPNS](https://docs.ipfs.io/guides/concepts/ipns/), and HTTP.

 ## Getting started